Neo Geo Online Collection

 The NEOGEO Online Collection is a series of classic Neo Geo video games, re-released by SNK Playmore for the PlayStation 2 in Japan.
-These games allow you to fight against other players over the Internet by way of KDDI's MMBB matching service.
-Some of these collections have been released in the United States and Europe; however, online connectivity for these collections is not available outside Japan.
+These games allow players to fight against other players over the Internet by way of KDDI's Multi Matching BB matching service.
+Some of these collections have been released in the United States and Europe, while online connectivity for these collections is not available outside Japan.

 Games in the series

 The following table lists the games in the collection, both released and announced.
-Note that some games in the collection were released in different editions: normal, limited, and/or “THE BEST” (a discount version).
+Note that some games in the collection were released in different editions: normal, limited, and/or "THE BEST" (a discount version).
 The dates listed reflect the date the first Neo Geo Online Collection edition was released.

-Note: The american and european versions of The King of Fighters: The Orochi Saga includes The King of Fighters '94 and The King of Fighters '98.
+Note: The NTSC and PAL versions of The King of Fighters: The Orochi Saga includes The King of Fighters '94 (1994) and The King of Fighters '98 (1998).